by Amy Medling, founder of PCOS Diva

 One of the most common symptoms of PCOS is insulin resistance which puts women at risk for obesity, high blood sugar levels, Type 2 Diabetes, and heart disease.
 Quercetin has been cited to help improve insulin sensitivity which can help reduce the risks of heart disease as well as obesity.

 - Quercetin has been observed to exhibit anti-diabetic properties in various experiments.
-Researchers suggest the polyphenol works by inhibiting intestinal glucose uptake as well as alpha-glucosidase activity.
+Researchers suggest that polyphenol works by inhibiting intestinal glucose uptake as well as alpha-glucosidase activity.
 Alpha-glucosidase is an enzyme that splits glucose from starch, so reducing this enzyme’s activity would result in lower blood sugar levels.

 Good dietary sources of quercetin for PCOS

-If your diet is similar to most people, you’re probably getting anywhere from 10 mg to 100 mg of quercetin a day.
+If your diet is similar to most people’s, you’re probably getting anywhere from 10 mg to 100 mg of quercetin a day.
 In order to increase your dietary quercetin dose, consider adding foods known to have high amounts of quercetin.